Provable Subspace Identification of Nonlinear Multi-view CCA: Theory

-where $\mathbf{P}_{r_i}$ is a selection matrix that extracts exactly $r_{i}$ coordinates of $\mathbf u$ corresponding to the mutually correlated signals across all views.
-Consequently, the multi-view maximizers simultaneously identify the multi-view jointly correlated subspaces $\mathcal{U}_i^{\mathrm{mv}}$ up to view-specific orthogonal transformations. \end{theorem} \begin{remark}[Subspace dimensionality and partial observability] Because the multi-view jointly correlated subspace $\mathcal{U}_i^{\mathrm{mv}}$ acts as a strict intersection filter, it isolates only those latent signals that are mutually visible across the entire $N$-view ensemble.
+Here, $\mathbf L_i$ extracts the jointly correlated component from the whitened representation up to an allowable within-view orthogonal post-transformation.
+If a canonical representative of the CCA solution is chosen, $\mathbf L_i$ can be taken as a coordinate selector. \end{theorem} \begin{remark}[Subspace dimensionality and partial observability] Because the multi-view jointly correlated subspace $\mathcal{U}_i^{\mathrm{mv}}$ acts as a strict intersection filter, it isolates only those latent signals that are mutually visible across the entire $N$-view ensemble.
 Consequently, its dimension $r_i$ is strictly bounded by, and typically lower than, the pairwise ranks $r_{ij}$.
 Furthermore, for latent factors shared only among a strict subset of views, the generalized CCA objective lacks sufficient global constraints to enforce alignment, causing the corresponding unshared representation dimensions to inherently drift \citep{yao2024multiview}.
 The finite-dimensional counterpart of \autoref{eq:multi_view_identifiability_infinite} follows analogously to \autoref{corollary:two_view_identifiability_finite}. \end{remark}